Australiteuthis: Habitat

 Specimens of A. aldrich have been found in the Joseph Bonaparte Gulf of Western Australia, the inshore waters of the Northern Territory of Australia as well as the Gulf of Papua in New Guinea.

 (PNG).
 It has been theorized that the species may live along the coastal regions in Australia and Papua New Guinea.

 The species has never been found alive and is only known from a handful of specimens collected in these areas.
 These A. aldrichi specimens were collected at depths between 9 m to 61 m by fishermen using beam trawls.
 It has also been speculated that the species may be a benthic squid but it is not yet truly known.

+Biology

-BiologyA. aldrichi have been found at depths ranging from 9 m to 61 m and are speculated to live within the benthic zone.
+A. aldrichi have been found at depths ranging from 9 m to 61 m and are speculated to live within the benthic zone.
 From the specimens collected, mature males may have a mantle length of 17 mm and mature females may have a mantle length of over 22 mm.
 The species has large, separate, round fins with free anterior and posterior lobes as well as a large dumbbell-shaped photophore.
 Other biological features of the species include a deep tentacular pocket, tricuspid rachidial teeth, a lack of aquiferous pores in the cornea, eyes covered with a transparent cornea, and a photophore on the ink sac.
 The species is classified in the order Myopsida because of its shared characteristic of a corneal membrane.